 The waterfront views at Venezia are arguably some of the best in Boston, and it was even rated as one of the most scenic restaurants in America a few years back.
 Families love the extensive Italian menu that features pasta, pizza, calamari, and more.
 Reservations are strongly recommended for outdoor dining.

-Tuck into fresh tacos, tortas and shared plates at Naco Taco in Central Square.
+Dig into fresh tacos, tortas, and shared plates at Naco Taco in Central Square.
 The simple, yet inspired food is sure to please even the pickiest palates.
-And you can enjoy it on the restaurant’s ample patio, where the tables have umbrellas to catch some shade on really hot days.
+Enjoy a wonderful meal on the restaurant’s ample patio, where the tables have umbrellas to catch some shade on really hot days.
 Reservations for the patio are strongly recommended.

-When (delicious) tater tots and chicken fingers are on the standard appetizer menu, you know the joint is going to be family friendly.
+When (delicious) tater tots and chicken fingers are on the standard appetizer menu, it makes for a family-friendly experience.
 For the more virtuous, there are plenty of yummy salads and grain bowls, too.
 Offering a heated and tented backyard patio, guests can dine outside no matter what the weather is like.
 They open for lunch starting at noon from Monday to Saturday.
 On Sunday, they open starting at 11:00 am for brunch.

 9. Shake Shack — Chestnut Hill (Watertown and Dedham are other locations)

 The delightfully decadent meals at Shake Shack appeal to both parents and kids alike.
 Head to the Chestnut Hill location for juicy burgers, crunchy fries, and thick, creamy shakes.
 There’s a big lawn with kid-sized benches, so little ones can eat and run around while mom and dad enjoy their meal at nearby shaded tables.
 That’s a win-win.
 For other locations, diners ordering at Shake Shack are welcome to eat on their outdoor patio spaces (and some locations are opening their indoor spaces, too, but call ahead for updates).

 The backyard patio seats 150 at Jack's Abby.
 Photo courtesy of the restaurant.

 This west suburban beer garden has a fun, spacious, and family-friendly atmosphere, and their beer garden reopens on May 14.
 Kids enjoy wood-fired pizzas, and grown-ups love the wide selection of craft brews.
 Reservations can be made up to a month in advance and are strongly recommended.
 The expansive array of outdoor seating can accommodate 150 diners.